 - Take meter readings and contact utility suppliers

 - Tell everyone your new address

-- Stick to the terms of your tenancy
+- Stick to the terms of the contract

 - Pay your rent and bills